Squirrel Taxidermy Class with Divya Anantharaman

 Each student will leave class with a fully finished piece, and the knowledge to create their own pieces in the future.
 It is recommended students bring a bag or box to transport their pieces.

 Divya Anantharaman is a Morbid Anatomy Museum Taxidermist in Residence and a Brooklyn based artist whose taxidermy practice was sparked by a lifelong fascination with the intersection of natural mythology and science.
-With a combination of self and professional training, and an inspiring class (Sue Jeiven’s popular Anthropomorphic Mouse Taxidermy Class at Observatory!), she has found her calling in creating sickly sweet and sparkly critters.
-Winner of a Best in Show trophy and Best in Category ribbon at the GSTA taxidermy show and competition, her work and classes have been profiled in numerous publications as varied as National Geographic, The NY Times, The Cut, Vice, BBC Science Radio, and on hit Discovery/Science Channel TV show Oddities.
-She is also a member of the M.A.R.T.
-(Minnesota Association of Rogue Taxidermists) and the G.S.T.A.
-(Garden State Taxidermists Association) You can find out more atwww.friendsforevertaxiderm
+With a combination of self and professional training, she has found her calling in creating sickly sweet and sparkly critters.
+Winner of a Best in Show trophy and Best in Category ribbon at the GSTA taxidermy show and competition, her work is on display in the Chamber of Wonders at the Walter’s Art Museum, and has been profiled in numerous publications as varied as National Geographic, The NY Times, The Cut, Vice, BBC Science Radio, and on hit Discovery/Science Channel TV show Oddities.
+She is also a member of the G.S.T.A.
+(Garden State Taxidermists Association) and regularly competes in regional taxidermy shows.
+You can find out more at www.friendsforevertaxiderm

 Also, some technical notes: